-Silversea’s Silver Dawn Poses for World-Renowned Photographer Steve McCurry and the Images Will Amaze You
+Silversea’s Silver Dawn Poses for World-Renowned Photographer Steve McCurry

 In August of 2021 internationally renowned photographer Steve McCurry traveled to Fincantieri’s shipyard in Trieste, for a rather unusual assignment.
 The award-winning photographer, who is in a global creative partnership with Silversea since 2017, has since been documenting the destinations of the world’s leading luxury and expedition cruise line.
 Never, however, had he focused on a shipbuilding project in drydock.
 And this wasn’t just any other ship: it was Silver Dawn, Silversea’s newest high-tech jewel – the tenth to join the fleet.